Learn of Christ

 The phrase "In the mount of the LORD it shall be seen" (or "provided") becomes a proverb.
 Every generation that hears this story will understand it: On the LORD's mountain, provision appears.
 Moriah becomes the place where God's seeing-His attention, His care, His willingness to provide-becomes tangible.
 It is where a ram appears when a ram is needed.
 It is where, later, a temple is built.
 And it is where, far later still, on a mount within sight of Moriah, another Lamb appears, provided by God Himself for the sins of the world.

-Christ Connection - The Crown of Horns
+Christ Connection - The Ram in Isaac's Place

 Genesis 22:15-18The Covenant Renewed